 - Systems are in place for the safe arrival and departure of children.
-The times of the children's arrivals and departures are recorded. - There are two accesses to the building.
+The times of the children's arrivals and departures are recorded. - There are two access to the building.
 The main access is through the green gate which is fitted with an electronic lock and an intercom system, where parents or visitors press the buzzer and staff can see and talk to them through the microphone.
 The front door, which is fitted with an electronic lock, with an external keypad for use by staff and an internal high-level door release button which cannot be reached by children, preventing unauthorised access.
 The second access is through the green gate which is located to the side of the building into the garden.
 This gate is unlocked during opening hours, but we have a safety clip on this gate to protect unauthorised access.
 This gate is locked with a padlock and key, the key is locked in the classroom on a hock by the back door. - Extra care is taken at departure time.
 Children will only ever be allowed to leave with an authorised adult, regardless of whether the person is a relation or known to the staff.
-Authorisation is given by parents signing their Booking In form to state who they authorise to collect their child.
-Parents can also give permission through our Famly app.
-They need to provide a photograph or a password for the release of the child.

-- If an authorised person arrives to collect a child and is suspected of being under the influence of alcohol, drugs or medication, staff will alert the Manager or a Deputy Manager.
-The Nursery will attempt to arrange for the child to be collected by another authorised adult and an incident form will be completed. - The arrival and departure times of adults staff, students, and visitors are recorded on the Famly app. - The Nursery takes security steps to ensure that no unauthorised person has unsupervised access to the children.
-Adults must wait outside the setting to be buzzed in by a member of staff.
+- Authorisation is given by parents signing their Booking In form to state who they authorise to collect their child. - If an authorised person arrives to collect a child and is suspected of being under the influence of alcohol, drugs or medication, staff will alert the Manager or a Deputy Manager.
+The Nursery will attempt to arrange for the child to be collected by another authorised adult and an incident form will be completed. - The arrival and departure times of adults staff, students, and visitors are recorded. - The Nursery takes security steps to ensure that no unauthorised person has unsupervised access to the children.
+The person must wait outside the setting to be buzzed in by a member of staff.
 If they are at the front door, they have to be let in by a member of staff pressing the door release. - It is the responsibility of staff to store their personal possessions.
-They are either locked in their locker in the staffroom where the door is shut, and children cannot get in or they are stored in the office and the door is shut unless there is a member of staff in the office.
+They are either locked in their locker in the staffroom where the door is shut, and children cannot get in or they are stored in the office and the door is shut.